Gizra/message/README.md

   maximal quota or maximal message age in days.

 * Message type purging definition
-  Each message type my override the global purging settings.
+  Each message type may override the global purging settings.
 Under admin/structure/messages/manage/[YOUR-MESSAGE-TYPE], clicking the "Override global settings" checkbox will make the global settings ignore the current message type and will allow to set purging definitions for the current